adamretter/xmlss-hands-on-apps/applications/whatithink.com/db/xmlss/whatithink.com/README.txt

 11) Visit - http://localhost:8080/exist/apps/xmlss/whatithink.com/

-NOTE managers need to be in the 'dba' group
+NOTE 'managers' of the whatithink.com need to be in the 'dba' group to see all of the management menu items in the webapp!

---- KNOWN ISSUES ---
-1) Upload Ontology does not work at the moment (to be fixed)